What Are the 3 Main Types of Aged Care Services in Australia

 In this blog, we'll look at each of the different main types and show you how you can make your care operations more efficient and deliver better aged care support services.

-According to the Australian government, there are 3 main types of aged care including residential, short-term and home care.
+According to the Australian government, there are 3 main types of aged care: residential, short-term and home care.

-Short-term care is beneficial for residents that need a shorter stay and don’t have significant illnesses, offering families relief.
+Short-term aged care is beneficial for residents who need a shorter stay and don’t have significant illnesses, offering families relief.
 Respite care is another short-term agreement; however, the person being cared for remains in their home.
-Home care is the most relaxed out of the options, where a person remains living their normal life at home, but they are looked after by a carer when they need help.
+Home care is the most relaxed out of the options, where one remains living their normal life at home, but they are looked after by a carer when they need help.

-Let’s take a closer look into the different types of cares, as well as their advantages.
+Let's take a closer look into the different types of aged care, as well as their advantages.

 1. Residential Care